notefinity-app/notefinity-core/COPILOT_INSTRUCTIONS.md

 1. **User Data Isolation**: Each user's data is completely separated
 2. **Zero-Knowledge Server**: Server cannot decrypt user data under any circumstances
 3. **Client-Side Encryption**: All encryption/decryption happens in the browser
+4. **Hierarchical Organization**: Tree-structured content (spaces → folders → pages)
-4. **No Hidden Operations**: Every database query and API call is explicit
+5. **No Hidden Operations**: Every database query and API call is explicit
-5. **Plugin Transparency**: Premium features use the same auditable codebase
+6. **Plugin Transparency**: Premium features use the same auditable codebase
-6. **Security by Design**: Multiple layers of protection and validation
+7. **Security by Design**: Multiple layers of protection and validation

 ## File Structure Guide